Fine Arts Department

 * Indicates course fee applied.

-- ADVANCED CERAMICS, ADVANCED DRAWING, ADVANCED PAINTING, ADVANCED PRINTMAKING, AND ADVANCED 2-D OR 3-D DESIGN*
+- ADVANCED CERAMICS, ADVANCED ART PORTFOLIO, ADVANCED PAINTING, ADVANCED PRINTMAKING, AND ADVANCED 2-D OR 3-D DESIGN* (OFFERED AS STUDENTS QUALIFY)

 This course introduces the studio experience through the exploration of in-depth design concepts, terminology, and various media.
 Projects include drawing, painting, printmaking, and 2D and 3D Design.
 The course is strongly suggested as a prerequisite for further work in studio art.
 For Third Formers.